ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 This is the first post of a series where I want to describe my journey learning machine learning, a topic I am passionate about.

-# RoboArm Controller, part I: Intro and architecture
+# RoboArm Controller, part I: Intro and Architecture

 # TL;DR